Our Research Members

 Nurse Practitioner – Adult, Cardiac Surgery, Kingston General Hospital

 I have worked as a Nurse Practitioner in Cardiac Surgery since 1998, and in my role have cared for many individuals with diabetes (T2DM).
 Many patients who have sternal wound infections have diabetes, and many individuals have poor blood sugar control following cardiac surgery.
-Collaborating with an Endocrinilogist I helped to develop standardized pre-printed orders to help manage blood sugars for our patient’s who had T2DM.
-I am interested in the prevention of complications in individuals with diabetes, with a specific interest is in the prevention of cardiovascular disease.
-I am a co-investigator and member of the steering committee for a CIHR-funded team grant (PI Dr. Stewart Harris) investigating diabetes in several aboriginal communities in Canada.
-Current efforts are directed to the detection of autonomic neuropathies using impedance cardiography.
+I am interested in the prevention of complications in individuals with diabetes, with a specific interest is in sex and gender and the prevention of cardiovascular disease.
+I have been a co-investigator with Dr. Stewart Harris investigating diabetes in several Indigenous (First Nation, Inuit and Métis) communities in Canada, am a co-investigator and member of the Training and Mentoring and Knowledge Translation Goal Groups with Diabetes Action Canada (DAC), and have received funding from the Canadian Institutes of Health Research (in collaboration with Clinical Trials Ontario) to build capacity for Patient-Oriented Research in Canada.

 Senior Scientist, Program in Genetics and Genome Biology, Hospital for Sick Children